josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/🏦_banks_are_part_of_the_battlespace.md

 - every financial breach has strategic purpose;
 - every rumour of insolvency is cyber-related;
 - every criminal theft forms part of a state campaign;
+- every payment proves commission, control, or knowledge;
+- every financial relationship makes a payer responsible for every output of an operator or capability market;
+- every automated account restriction is a cyberattack;
+- every adverse financial decision reflects hostile manipulation;
+- every market movement was caused by the incident or identifies its actor;
 - every simultaneous banking outage has a common attacker;
 - customer-facing disruption means settlement has failed;
 - stolen customer data means balances were manipulated;